utpalchattoraj/oms/README.md

 Order management system

 Components
-1. Process - Main java program and server implementation
+1. Process - Main java program and server and order manager implementation
-2. ConfigManager - Load the configuration
+2. Config - Load the configuration for order manager how it should react to certain symbols
-3. OrderManager - Order and state machine
-4. Client - Client sessions
-5. Admin - To capture state of the system
-6. Tests - Junit tests
+3. Sessions - Client sessions , a Console client which works based on inputs keyed into the console Messages are ; delimited.
+   Example 35=D; 55=STEL.SI;
+4. Messsages - All type of messages handled , client messages like neworder, amend , cancel, A poison pill messsage to shutdown the server, a status message to dump the current state of order manager to console.

 Design Patterns
-Singleton ConfigManager
+Singleton
 MessageFactory to return types of Messages
+Flyweight - Integer.valueOf  when parsing the incoming fix messages as string token.
 Strategy pattern ?
 TODo lets try to use this with lambda for accept /reject list Client - Currently only implemnetation is a ConsoleClient which reads the input from console can be extended to FixSocketClient etc etc .